-Faculty: Professors Fultz (chair), Lee, Nelson, Reese, Stambach; Associate Professors Goldrick-Rab, Kendall; Assistant Professors Johnson, Posey, Turner
+Faculty: Professors Lee (chair), Nelson, Reese, Stambach; Associate Professors Bartlett, Goldrick-Rab, Kendall; Assistant Professors Baldridge, Moeller, Posey-Maddox, Turner

 The Department of Educational Policy Studies (EPS) offers an interdisciplinary program leading to both the M.A. and Ph.D. degrees.
 The department is dedicated to the study of educational policy in its various manifestations and to the study of traditionally defined fields such as history of education, philosophy of education, comparative and international education, and sociology and anthropology of education.
 The number of budgeted faculty in the department is 11.
 Twelve to 18 students enter the department each year.
 The department includes faculty with interests in education beyond the United States and has formed ties with institutions and scholars in other countries.
-Several faculty from the departments of Curriculum and Instruction, Sociology, and Philosophy hold joint appointments in EPS, and several EPS faculty members hold appointments in other departments (History, Sociology, Anthropology, and Philosophy) and in programs in African studies and women's studies.
+Several faculty from the departments of Curriculum and Instruction, Geography, Sociology, and Philosophy hold joint appointments in EPS, and several EPS faculty members hold appointments in other departments (History, Sociology, and Anthropology) and in programs in African studies, Development Studies, Global Health Institute, and women's studies.

 Graduates of the department pursue a variety of academic, government, and private sector careers.
 They may be found across the United States in departments of educational policy studies and educational foundations, and other departments within schools of education; in organizations dedicated to educational research; in government and foundation work; and, in many other countries, in both higher education and ministries of education.